sanaulla123/aws-modern-application-workshop/module-2/README.md

 ```
 When in the `describe-stacks` response, you see a status of `CREATE_COMPLETE`, CloudFormation has finished provisioning all of the core networking and security resources described above.

 Once you see `CREATE_COMPLETE` in the `describe-stacks` response command above, copy the full response and save it for future reference in a text editor.
 Or, create a temporary folder and file to save it to within your IDE.
-This JSON response contains the unique identifiers for several of the created resources, which we will use later in this workshop.
+This JSON response contains the unique identifiers for several of the created resources, which we will use later in this workshop:

+* The ARN for the execution (ECS service) role
+* The ARN for the ECS task role
+* The two public subnet IDs

 ## Module 2a: Deploying a Service with AWS Fargate